-Physical Demands of HVAC: Is it Hard & Making It Easier
+Physical Demands of HVAC: Is it Hard & Making it easier

 Is HVAC Hard on Your Body?

-HVAC careers may also involve some lifting or moving heavy equipment.
+HVAC may also involve some lifting or moving heavy equipment.
 It is not uncommon for technicians to have to transport large equipment like air conditioning units or furnaces for installation.
 Even when equipment is available to assist in moving these pieces, there can be some physical demand required.
-HVAC Technicians also use a wide range of tools which will need to be carried along for use when on the job.
+HVAC Technicians may also use a wide range of tools which will need to be carried along for use when on the job.

 Helping to Ease the Physical Demands of HVAC

 As an HVAC school in New England, we are aware that technicians generally want to avoid strain on their body so they can remain comfortable and continue to help their customers.
 There are some things that you can do to help.
 As a school that offers HVAC courses, we feel it is beneficial to share some tips to people thinking about joining the field so they may be aware of the physical strain of HVAC.